adelgado/elm-advocacy/README.md

 # Elm advocacy

+## What is Elm?

-Elm is a language which compiles down to JavaScript and HTML.
+Elm is a web frontend programming language that compiles to JavaScript and HTML.
 It has been influenced in its design by languages like Haskell, Rust or OCaml.
 Additionally, there is something known as the Elm Architecture, which is a set of patterns and divisions concerning how to organize and structure the flow of information in a specific application.

+## Why Elm?

-Elm is interesting because, by its characteristics, it aims to solve many of the problems encountered today when developing complex JavaScript applications, such as unknown breakage of code, brittleness when refactoring – which then may lead to an unwillingness to do so –, uncaught exceptions and exceptions in general, a strong need for defensive programming and awareness of languages particularities – which derives one from the main focus of providing value through features to the end users –, among other things.
+Elm is interesting for frontend developers because, by its characteristics, it aims to solve many of the problems encountered today when developing complex JavaScript applications, such as unknown breakage of code, brittleness when refactoring – which sometimes leads to an unwillingness to do so –, uncaught exceptions and exceptions in general, a strong need for defensive programming that – which derives one from the main focus of providing value through features to the end users, and could be alleviated at the language level –, among other things.

 Here are some of the characteristics Elm has, which help us fighting these problems:
 Elm is a functional, reactive, strongly typed, immutable programming language.